FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: FedMeld Algorithm and Convergence Analysis

 1) When the serving satellite of area $ i $ is a non-SCF satellite, the devices within area $ i $ upload their models to this satellite for FedAvg.

-2) When the serving satellite is an SCF satellite, area $ (i-1) $'s model carried by this satellite can be mixed with area $ i $'s model after performing FedAvg for the collected clients' model in step $t$.
+2) When the serving satellite is an SCF satellite, area $ (i-1) $'s model carried by this satellite will be mixed with area $ i $'s model after performing FedAvg for the collected clients' model in step $t$.